Kevin-P-Kerr/lilhttp/README.md

 ### To Do ###

-* Get Basic TCP Sockets Layer Working
+* Get Basic TCP Sockets Layer Working X
-- Implement Buffered Reader
+- Implement Buffered Reader X
-+ Read And Parse Request Method, Version, and Path
++ Read And Parse Request Method, Version, and Path X
-- Implement A Header Reader For "Header:value"
+- Implement A Header Reader For "Header:value" X
 + Check Request Method, Content Type, and Content Size
 - Implement Decoding of Content Based On Type
 + Implement 100 Continue, Keep-Alive, and Chunked-Transfer